There are two sides to the coin when it comes to call center workforce management (WFM):

 - Use real-time monitoring to make a change as soon as an anomaly gets spotted.

-The ability to adapt schedules and resources for optimal efficiency means you don’t just start out with a good staffing level; you maintain it even in uncertain conditions.
+This ability to adapt schedules and resources for optimal efficiency means you don’t just start with a good staffing level; you maintain it even in uncertain conditions by using immediate corrective actions.

-By freeing up staff from other departments, enabling remote agents, or diverting to an outsourced call center, you can ensure consistent service levels and keep your customers happy.
+Live dashboards highlight coverage gaps as they occur, allowing managers and contact center leaders stabilize operations.
+By following standard operating procedures (SOPs), freeing up staff from other departments, enabling remote agents, or diverting to an outsourced call center, you can ensure consistent service levels and keep your customers happy.

 Related: How to Improve Your Contact Center Workforce Management